mirte-robot/mirte-documentation/doc/programming_mcu.rst

 .. note::

-   PlatformIO will ssh/scp intr Mirte two times asking for your password.
-It might be usefull to create a setup where you login :ref:`using SSH keys <Keybased SSH login>`.
+   PlatformIO will ssh/scp into Mirte two times asking for your password.
+It might be useful to create a setup where you login :ref:`using SSH keys <Keybased SSH login>`.